WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/v.md

 ## virtual

-OK to use in developer documentation.
+OK to use in developer documentation and for a technical audience.
 Avoid using in user documentation.

 Use only to refer to a device or service that doesn't physically exist or appears to be something it's not.
 For example, a *virtual machine (VM)* isn't an actual machine; it's a machine that emulates a real computer.

 ## virtualize

-OK to use in developer documentation.
+OK to use in developer documentation and for a technical audience.
 Avoid using in user documentation.

 ## virtual machine, VM